Giving Chicken as much love and respect as traditional Turkey gets

 To turkey, or not to turkey; that is the question

 Yes, I bard this dilemma.
 Sometimes, we get stuck in what was and fail to see what is.
 The turkey has been the centerpiece of tradition, not because it was the only bird available to eat on the first Thanksgiving, but only because of the sheer size of the bird.
-That is to say, if we are serving 18 people, then a turkey might be the best source of protein for this occasion, but if only four people are attending, then a chicken will work just as well.
+That is to say, if we are serving 18 people, then a turkey might be the best source of protein for this occasion, but if only four people attend, a chicken will work just as well.
 To me, this is a question on logistics.
-How many people am I going to serve and how much can I afford.
+How many people will I serve, and how much can I afford?

 Second to turkey in the traditional meal components is the stuffing.
-I view stuffing the fowl, in this case, chicken, as a flavoring agent.
-The stuffing I put inside the bird I normally use it for gravy or a sauce and make a different stuffing as an accompaniment.
+I view stuffing the fowl as a flavoring agent, in this case, chicken.
+I usually use the stuffing I put inside the bird for gravy or a sauce and make a different stuffing as an accompaniment.
 A traditional mirepoix consists of onions, carrots, and celery.
 These vegetables infuse the chicken with flavor from the inside out.
-For this particular recipe, I replaced the carrots for apples and added dates.
-I want to infuse the chicken with very seasonal flavors to celebrate the time of the year.
+I replaced the carrots with apples and added dates for this particular recipe.
+I want to infuse the chicken with seasonal flavors to celebrate the time of the year.
 The onions and celery will accentuate savory flavors without diminishing the sweetness of the apples and dates.
 Thyme is another sweet-smelling herb that will not overpower the other flavors while steeping a floral bouquet.

 Finally, bacon.
-I have decided to render the bacon fat and mix it with melted butter in order to get the crispy skin on the bird.
+I have decided to render the bacon fat and mix it with melted butter to get the crispy skin on the bird.
 I will use the bacon pieces used for rendering in the sauce.
-As always I hope you enjoy this recipe.
+As always, I hope you enjoy this recipe.
 This recipe could be easily adaptable for turkey.
-Just scroll down towards the end of the recipe card to see turkey notations.
+Just scroll down toward the end of the recipe card to see turkey notations.

 I served this chicken with smashed baby Yukon potatoes, but it goes great with my Pretzel Stuffing and grilled sweet potatoes!!